HishamAssi/DummyDataGenerator/README.md

 ## 🚀 Features

-- 🔌 Connects to PostgreSQL (other DBs coming soon)
+- 🔌 Connects to PostgreSQL and SQL Server (other DBs coming soon)
 - 🧠 Introspects table schema: columns, types, nullability
 - 🤖 Generates dummy data based on SQL data types
-- 📝 Inserts rows directly into your selected table
+- 📝 Inserts rows directly into your selected table OR into a kafka topic
 - 🌐 REST API for easy integration
 - 💡 Modular architecture for extensibility